Pan American Games sports: Changes

 The Pan American Games charter establishes that they comprise the program of the Games, the 28 compulsory sports of the program of the Olympic Games plus seven sports recognized by the entity, due to its popularity in the American continent, if a new sport becomes Olympic it is automatically added to the program of the Pan American Games.
 This only happens, if the number of national federations in the Americas is sufficient.
 In the same way that it happens in the Universiade, the Organizing Committee of the each edition can request the inclusion of new sports or disciplines, respecting the local demands.
 An example of this is the removal of the Basque pelota in the program of the Games of 2007 and 2015 and its replacement respectively by futsal. and the woman's baseball tournament.

-Until the 2011 Games in Guadalajara, just one olympic event was never held, the canoe slalom.
+Until the 2011 Games in Guadalajara, just one Olympic event was never held, the canoe slalom.
 The event was planned to be held in the 2007 and 2011 editions, but was eventually canceled due to the low number of entries.
 Thus, the event was held for the first time at the 2015 Games.

 Previous Pan American Games have included sports which are no longer present on the current program, like futsal and polo.

 The International Olympic Committee voted on October 9, 2009, during the 121st IOC Session in Copenhagen, to elevate both rugby sevens and golf as official Olympic sports and to include them in the Olympics, beginning with the 2016 Olympic Games.

 With this development, rugby sevens made its debut at the 2011 Pan American Games in Guadalajara, and golf was played at the 2015 Pan American Games before becoming an Olympic sport.

 In 2015, as a result of a request from the organizing committee, PASO decided to include surfing in the 2019 Pan American Games program.
 The following year, a few days before the opening ceremony of the 2016 Summer Olympics, surfing was integrated to the 2020 Summer Olympics program.

+Multiple new sports and events were added to the 2023 Games; breaking, skateboarding and sport climbing.

+Cricket will make its Pan American Games debut in 2027.
+The sports of basketball, breaking, bowling and racquetball were dropped, with the earlier not being contested for the first time ever at the Pan American Games, due to a dispute between FIBA and Panam Sports.